-The remuneration of the directors, who are key management personnel of the Company, is disclosed in the Directors' remuneration report on page 42 and in note 4 on page 72.
+The remuneration of the directors, who are key management personnel of the Company, is disclosed in the Directors' remuneration report and in note 4.

 David Brock is non-executive Chairman of Honest Brew Limited which is an investee company in the Company's portfolio.
 David is also a shareholder in Honest Brew Limited, however he does not control the entity.
 During the year David Brock and close family members made further investments in Honest Brew Ltd on the same commercial terms as independent third party investors.
 The Board, excluding David Brock, reviewed potential conflicts of interest in relation to this matter and agreed certain control measures to mitigate any conflicts that may arise.